Judge sides with Facebook in ‘domain squatter’ ruling

 While attorneys said that Facebook is unlikely to pursue the money, the company expects to take further legal action against those who take advantage of its intellectual property.

-Companies that are planning to pursue litigation should consult with a Phoenix small business attorney
+Companies that are planning to pursue litigation should consult with a Phoenix small business attorney.

-Categorised in:
+Categorised in: Intellectual Property Law

 This post was written by